 If you’re ready to get bonded, call SuretyBonds.com at 1 (800) 308-4358 or fill out our online bond request form.

-Maryland mortgage lender licensee bonds ensure that principals (mortgage lenders) are held liable for any and all financial losses suffered by customers or the state as a result of their unethical or unlawful business practices.
-Prohibited actions include, but are not limited to, the following:
+These bonds ensure that principals (mortgage lenders) are held liable for any financial losses suffered by customers or the state as a result of their unethical or unlawful business practices.

 Our team of surety experts is here to help you with any bonding questions you might have.
 Submit a bond request during our business hours, and one of our bond experts will call you right away to walk you through our easy bonding process and get you a free, no-strings-attached surety bond quote.

-Mortgage lender licensee surety bonds are required by the State of Maryland Commissioner of Financial Regulation and are regulated by the Maryland Mortgage Lender Law found under the Maryland Financial Institutions Code.
+Mortgage lender licensee surety bonds are regulated by the Maryland Mortgage Lender Law found under the Maryland Financial Institutions Code.
 Mortgage lender licensee bonds are continuous until canceled, and the surety must provide the state with at least 60 days of notice prior to cancellation.

 This surety bond form covers 6 types of licenses in Maryland, so be sure to tell our experts which license you’re applying for so we can get you the bond you need.